 Denis Phillips: It really varies on the storm.
 It depends on if it’s coming in from the west or if it’s coming in from the east.
-Each one of them are very different and there’s not even a ballpark idea because it all depends on the intensity, the track, and what the expectations are in terms of damage, power outages and whatnot.
+Each one of them is very different and there’s not even a ballpark idea because it all depends on the intensity, the track, and what the expectations are in terms of damage, power outages, and whatnot.

 The old adage is that you hide from the wind, and you run from the water.
 So, living in an area in which we do where traffic is really challenging to get around on any given day, throw in the fact that everybody is evacuating and trying to get out of this area, there will be gas stations that’ll be closed, there will be breakdowns, and there will be accidents.
 It’s borderline impossible sometimes to evacuate if you’re waiting any less than 36 hours.

 A lot of times emergency operation folks are saying, ‘You know what?
-We’d rather you stay put in your house then be stuck out on the road.’
+We’d rather you stay put in your house than be stuck out on the road.’

 You know the adage – if you can hunker down and manage the winds because they’re not going to be at such a level that they’re expecting structural damage to your home, then you probably want to stay put.
 But if you’re in a flood zone or you’re in an area where surge is going to be an issue, that’s by far the biggest concern.

 I mean, you can’t get away from water.
 You can hide from the wind, but you cannot hide from the water.
 It’s important that every single person out there knows their flood zone.